Captive Portal with Sign on API logic

 Login URL

 The login_url will contain the path where the login form must be posted to.
 At a minimum, a username and password must be included in the [post] body.
-In addition, a continue_url can be included to redirect the client to their intended site by copying the user_continue_url value.
-Alternatively, the continue_url can be a callback to the splash server to continue interacting with the client.
+In addition, a continue_url or a success_url can be included to redirect the client following a successful authentication.

 Sample URL